projectcontour/contour/site/_guides/cert-manager.md

 }
 ```

-### Caveats
+#### Caveats

 This method is a workaround until we can deliver the changes in [#950][10] and [#951][11].

-The dummy Ingress record exists only to hold the annotations that cert-manager requires in order to kick off the certification creation process.
+The dummy Ingress record exists only to hold the annotations that cert-manager requires in order to kick off the certification creation process and subsequent renewals of the certificate before it expires.
-Because it does not include the `ingress-class: contour` annotation, Contour will not see it and so the configuration of the Ingress does not matter, except that it is valid enough for cert-manager to use.
-See the [cert-manager docs][12] for more information.

 ## Wrapping up

 Now that you've deployed your first HTTPS site using Contour and Let's Encrypt, deploying additional TLS enabled services is much simpler.
 Remember that for each HTTPS website you deploy, cert-manager will create a Certificate CRD that provides the domain name and the name of the target Secret.
 The TLS functionality will be enabled when the HTTPProxy contains the `tls:` stanza, and the referenced secret contains a valid keypair.

+See the [cert-manager docs][12] for more information.

 ## Bonus points

-For bonus points, it's 2020 and you probably shouldn't be serving traffic over insecure HTTP any more.
-Now that TLS is configured for your web service, you can use a feature of Contour to automatically upgrade any HTTP request to the corresponding HTTPS site.
+For bonus points, it's 2020 and you probably shouldn't be serving traffic over insecure HTTP any more, you can use a feature of Contour to automatically upgrade any HTTP request to the corresponding HTTPS site.

 To enable the automatic redirect from HTTP to HTTPS, add this annotation to your Ingress object.